 Consider freelance or consulting opportunities available (provided your employer doesn’t forbid this).
 Would an investment in more education or training improve your job prospects?
 Is there a side business that can be started with little or no capital (ideally, that would allow you to keep your full-time job)?
 Maybe you have been itching for a change and want to explore a passion.
 Or, maybe you see a need that isn’t being filled in the market right now.
 Again, use the experience and skills you already have to turn this into something profitable.
 Brain storm, and write down everything you can think of, no matter how far-fetched it may seem.
 You may end up with a clear idea of where you should be personally and professionally.

 Tap Resources.
 Local colleges and universities and libraries have education and job placement counseling.
 There are small business development centers that offer free mentoring to start-ups, including assistance with fleshing out your idea, developing a business plan, marketing and management issues.
-Career Zone and Job Zone can help you match your talents with prospective careers.
+Novo Resume and Job Zone can help you match your talents with prospective careers.
 There are resources for retired/mature workers looking to transition back into the workforce.
 Women and veterans have agencies dedicated to working with their needs.
 The Small Business Administration, SCORE, and the US General Services Administration are some websites to explore.

 Work Hard.
 This sounds obvious, I know.
 But, how we invest our time has a lot to do with our success.
 Two hours of television watching could be better spent planning a new business, or going to school to get additional training.
 Of course we all need to unwind and recharge, but find the time to invest in getting “fit” for the challenges that may lie ahead.